16-19 Bursary Fund

 For more information, visit: www.gov.uk/1619-bursary-fund

-Child Benefit stops on 31 August on or after the 16th birthday, after leaving education or training however It continues for those that stay in approved education or training
+Your Child Benefit stops on 31 August on or after your 16th birthday if you leave education or training.
+It continues if you stay in approved education or training

 For further information, please visit www.gov.uk/child-benefit-16-19